shapeshed/shapeshed.com/content/posts/photoshop_101_the_pen_tool.md

-{
-  "slug": "photoshop-101-the-pen-tool",
-  "title": "Photoshop 101 - The Pen Tool",
-  "date": "2007-02-26T00:00:00+00:00",
++++
+date = "2007-02-26T00:00:00+00:00"
-  "description": "My favorite tool of all the pen tool allows you maximum control over drawing shapes and paths.
-It can be a little tricky to master at first but once you are up and running you won't look back. ", "tags": [
+description = "My favorite tool of all the pen tool allows you maximum control over drawing shapes and paths.
+It can be a little tricky to master at first but once you are up and running you won't look back. " slug = "photoshop-101-the-pen-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - The Pen Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## A versatile tool